lou9am/lou9am/README.md

  > So, I used CNN.
 Convert matrix into gray scale heatmap img, and training CNN.

 ###### 2. Big Data Analysis Project of MomQ (KOR Company selling Baby Products)
- > This is a project about Big Data with Python.
+ > This is a project in POSCO Big Data Academy 20th.<br>
+ > We've got 3 csv files with 200,000 rows
+ > It won 1st prize in 20th 🥇

 ### Experienced MCUs in Univ
 Raspberry pi, Arduino, AVR etc